tuub/theses-publisher-policies/policies.md

 #### Special requirements
 * Include fixed statement "Reprinted with permission from [COMPLETE REFERENCE CITATION].
 Copyright [YEAR] American Chemical Society." (cf. further explanation ACS: *'Insert the appropriate wording in place of the capitalized words.
 Citation information may be found after the “Cite this:” heading below the title of the online version and at the bottom of the first page of the pdf or print version of your ACS journal article.'*)
-* For online thesis -- include the "ACS Articles on Request author-directed link" to the published version (cf. [American Chemical Society’s Policy on Theses and Dissertations](https://pubs.acs.org/pb-assets/acspubs/Migrated/dissertation-1632927826810.pdf) (PDF)
+* For online thesis – include the "ACS Articles on Request author-directed link" to the published version (cf. [Policy on Theses and Dissertations](https://pubs.acs.org/pb-assets/acspubs/Migrated/dissertation-1632927826810.pdf) (PDF))

 #### Source
 * [American Chemical Society’s Policy on Theses and Dissertations](https://pubs.acs.org/pb-assets/acspubs/Migrated/dissertation-1632927826810.pdf) (PDF)